AshivDhondea/ENSC894_project_report/README.md

 ### Latex files for this report
 The LaTeX template used to produce this report was partially developed by **Hans Dhondea**.
 The main file <code>main.tex</code> can be compiled with the commands:
 <code>pdflatex main.tex</code>

 <code>bibtex main.tex</code>

 <code>makeglossaries main.tex</code>

 <code>pdflatex main.tex</code>

 <code>pdflatex main.tex</code>

+Please cite this repo if you make use of our template.

 * **Hans Dhondea** - *Initial work* - [AshivDhondea](https://github.com/AshivDhondea)